 News Selection – Biodiversity

-Recent international news and analysis chosen to illustrate and update Tread Softly briefings on Biodiversity.
+Recent news chosen to illustrate and update Tread Softly briefings on Biodiversity.

 Activists blast EU for allowing palm oil in biofuels until 2030